About the First Nations Landcare Working Group

 A pioneer in environmental conservation and restoration, Landcare Australia is committed to listening to and amplifying, the voices of First Nations Peoples.

-During the 2022 National Landcare Conference in Sydney, there was an overwhelming positive support from the delegates for all the First Nations presenters, rangers, land and sea managers.
-The event was pivotal to Landcare Australia establishing the First Nations Landcare Working Group, formally launched at Parliament House, Canberra on Monday March 27, 2023.
+During the 2022 National Landcare Conference in Sydney, there was overwhelming support from delegates for the First Nations presenters, rangers, land and sea managers.
+The event was pivotal to Landcare Australia establishing the First Nations Landcare Working Group (Working Group), formally launched at Parliament House, Canberra on Monday March 27, 2023.

-Landcare Australia, with its 35-year history of working with diverse stakeholders in environmental conservation, recognised the need to strengthen ties between First Nations people and landcare.
-The First Nations Landcare Working Group is guiding Landcare Australia in its mission to support farmers, youth, women, landcare groups, and conservation community groups in connecting with Cultural land and sea management practices.
+Landcare Australia, with its 35-year history of working with diverse stakeholders in environmental conservation, recognises the need to strengthen ties between First Nations people and landcare.
+The Working Group is guiding Landcare Australia in its mission to support farmers, youth, women, landcare groups, and conservation community groups in connecting with Cultural land and sea management practices.

 The First Nations Landcare Working Group Members